MartinFBanghart/MartinFBanghart/README.md

 Hi, I’m @MartinFBanghart

-I am a Data Analytics Masters Student at The George Washington University interested in exploratory data analysis, data pipelines, and machine learning.
+I am a Data Analytics Masters Student at The George Washington University interested in exploratory data analysis and machine learning.

 <!---